 Thankfully it can be remedied; you can learn how to treat your dog's separation anxiety and minimize any stress your pet may feel.

-Unfortunately, an owner's inability to manage their dogs separation anxiety is one of the main reasons why many Cockers end up in a rescue or adoption centre, but all it takes is an understanding of the problem and a little patience.
+Unfortunately, an owner's inability to manage their dog's anxiety is one of the main reasons why many Cockers end up in a rescue or adoption centre, but all it takes is an understanding of the problem and a little patience.

 Before we look at typical symptoms of separation anxiety in dogs, let's have a look at some of the common causes.

 There are many things that can cause your Cocker Spaniel to become anxious or stressed, for example:

 There are many symptoms of separation distress as follows:

 your Cocker Spaniel whines or cries when you're not around, he's showing anxiety because he doesn't know when, or even if, you're coming back.
 He won't understand that you've just popped out for a little while and that you will return.

 He may feel frightened, unhappy and alone and his distress may be so severe that it panics him.

 Feeling miserable like this often causes barking, whimpering or whining; all common symptoms of separation anxiety in dogs.
 In some cases you may see your dog pacing back and forth.